yash509/DevSecOps-Project----Netflix-Deployment/README.md

    - `syncPolicy`: Configure the sync policy, including automatic syncing, pruning, and self-healing.

 4. **Access your Application**
 - To Access the app make sure port 30007 is open in your security group and then open a new tab paste your NodeIP:30007, your app should be running.

 **Phase 7: Cleanup**

 1. **Cleanup AWS EC2 Instances:**
     - Terminate AWS EC2 instances that are no longer needed.

+# Thanks to Nasiullha Chaudhari Sir (N4si) for providing the guidance, and the resources all credit of this Repo goes to the owner N4Si (Nasiullha Chaudhari)